dell/karavi-authorization/docs/GETTING_STARTED_GUIDE.md

 To test the setup, follow the steps below:

-- Create a storageclass
+- Create a StorageClass
-- Create a  pvc request from the storageclass with any storage storage capacity less than the RoleQuota you specified during configuration
+- Create a PVC request from the StorageClass with any storage storage capacity less than the RoleQuota you specified during configuration
-- Request a pod to consume the pvc created above.
-If everything is well configures, pvc will be bound to storage and the volume will be created on powerflex
+- Request a Pod to consume the PVC created above.
+If everything is well configures, PVC will be bound to storage and the volume will be created on powerflex

 You can also test failure case, buy repeating the above steps but specify a quota larger than RoleQuota you specified.
-However, when you request a pod to use PVC, you'll get request is denied as pvc exceeds capacity and pv will be in a pending state
+However, when you request a Pod to use PVC, you'll get request is denied as PVC exceeds capacity and pv will be in a pending state.